Skip to main content

 2. A script capable of modifying the trusted CAs used in an application

-3. (No certificate unpinning script, as this already exists)
+3. (No certificate unpinning script, as this already existsopens in a new tab)

 • Building logic into HTTP Toolkit to automatically setup Frida, where possible, on target devices.